 - Mental illness (depression, anxiety, bipolar disorder, psychosis)

 - Cardiovascular disease

 - Learning or developmental disorders in kids

 - Autoimmune disease and immune suppression

 - Male and female infertility

 Considering what we know about vitamin B-12 and its importance for our health, the simplest and least expensive insurance against vitamin B-12 deficiency is supplementation.
 It’s possible to get enough via diet, but it’s difficult and requires a healthy amount of consistency.
-A B-12 shot is another solution preferred by many and I don’t have much problem with it except that it can get expensive, be difficult to access regularly, and heaven help you if you’re not a fan of needles.
+A B-12 shot is another solution preferred by many.
+I don’t have a dispute with shots except that they can get expensive, be difficult to access regularly, and heaven help you if you’re not a fan of needles.
 Simply supplementing with an absorbable form of B-12 like methylcobalamin or adenosylcobalamin can really help fill the gaps in easy fashion.
-I recommend VeganSafe™ B-12, my vegan friendly formula that combines both of these bioactive forms of B-12.
+I recommend VeganSafe™ B-12, my vegan-friendly formula that combines both of these bioactive forms of B-12.
 VeganSafe B-12 is an excellent supplement that has received amazing reviews.

 Is B-12 a big part of your life?
 Leave a comment below and share your experience!

 Watch an In-Depth Video on

 Everything You Need to Know About Vitamin B-12